6 incredible ideas to celebrate Valentine's Day with your best friend

 Pottery workshop at 22 Craft Studio

 Located in Bandar Sungai Long, Kajang, 22CraftStudio is the place to be if you’re looking to try something new.
 Founded by a pottery enthusiast, this studio creates a safe space for those wanting to grasp the fundamentals of pottery in Malaysia.
-Head over to their website to locate where they will be hosting their off-site workshop or drop them a message to arrange a date in the studio.
+Head over to their website to locate their workshop off-site or drop them a message to arrange a date in the studio.

 Attend a step class